ENvironmentSet/Runo/README.md

-# Rduino
+# Runo
-Rduino is Reactive DSL to program Arduino uno.
+Runo is Reactive DSL to program Arduino uno.